Page updated 13 Oct 2016

 The Treasury also provides advice on the Crown's ownership interest in district health boards (DHBs).
 This includes monitoring the performance of DHBs and assessing capital investments.
 This work is carried out in conjunction with the Ministry of Health, which has primary responsibility for performance monitoring and relationship management.

-The Pre-election Economic and Fiscal Update 2014 (PREFU) published on 19 August 2014 forecast that core Crown spending on health for the 2014/15 year will be $15.1 billion.
-Refer to the Core Crown Expense Tables for forecast spending out to 2018.
+The Budget Economic and Fiscal Update 2016 (BEFU) published on 26 May 2016 forecast that core Crown spending on health for the 2016/17 year will be $16.2 billion.
+Refer to the Core Crown Expense Tables for forecast spending out to 2020.

 Treasury Research and Policy Papers